digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 - **Asynchronous rollout**: Operators deploy updated software at their own pace, similar to established CI/CD practices in micro-service environments.

-- **Synchronous switch-over**: All workflows switch to the updated logic at a specific point in time.
+- **Synchronous switch-over**: All components switch to using updated Daml code at the same time.

 **Designing for asynchronous upgrade roll-outs**